 Mary-Kate will be receiving her associate degree in communications this weekend.
 She says GHC helped her every step of the way.

 “My favorite part of GHC is its strong sense of community.
 Both inside and outside of the classroom, I have been able to connect with countless individuals, whether they be my peers or professors.
 It is truly a supportive and inclusive environment, which has allowed me to exponentially flourish as both a student and an individual,” Mary-Kate said.

-She went on, “The college didn’t view or label me as a MOWR student.
+She went on, “The college didn’t view or label me as a dual enrollment student.
 They simply saw me as an individual with potential, willing to make the most of my time here.
 Attending GHC has been one of the most enjoyable and beneficial experiences of, not just my academic career, but also my life.”